-“And the idea that a man needs to get down on one knee with a ring that the woman didn’t even get to pick out herself is absolutely ridiculous,” Dshawn does on.
+“And the idea that a man needs to get down on one knee with a ring that the woman didn’t even get to pick out herself is absolutely ridiculous,” Dshawn goes on.
 “And why the fuck should the woman take the man’s last name?
 My mom never married my father, nor my stepfather.
 Me and all my siblings are called Davis, because that’s my mom’s last name and she’s the one who carried us in her belly.
 I think that a marriage certificate is just a piece of paper and it doesn’t change a relationship.”
 He pauses for a second, meeting my gaze.
 “I want a woman to spend my life with, and maybe that will end up being you, maybe not, we can’t know that this early on.
 And in the far, far away future, I think that I’d like one or two kids.
 But a wedding and rings aren’t necessarily a part of my future.
 That being said…” He shrugs.
-“Hypothetically, if we are still together in, say… four years, and you’re not freaking out every time things get real and I didn’t fuck things up by then… And you want the proposal, the ring, the dress, the vows, the party and the piece of paper, I’m willing to do all that.
+“Hypothetically, if we are still together in, say… four years, and you’re not freaking out every time things get real and I haven't fucked things up by then… And you want the proposal, the ring, the dress, the vows, the party and the piece of paper, I’m willing to do all that.
 But I don’t actually care about any of it.
 I want a partner for life, but I don’t care if she’s my wife or my girlfriend.”

 Every single word he utters makes me feel like he truly gets me.
 This is everything I have always thought about weddings and marriage.
 No one has ever explained it so well, even though he was rambling in a way he never has before.

 If Dshawn isn’t the guy for me, no one is.

 “I love you,” I say softly, finally finding the strength to say the words out loud.

 He chokes on his beer, coughing loudly.
 “What did you just say?”